 Our understanding of the purpose of the church has come through the time we were part of Ichthus Christian Fellowship, influenced particularly by Roger Forster in our understanding of the kingdom of God.

 Through our involvement with Ichthus, we found firm roots for our values in Anabaptist theology, which advocates new life through choosing faith.
 This motivated us to engage in evangelism and social action in the city, expressing the love of God to everyone.

 In the mid 1990s we met Ray Simpson who lives on Holy Island in Northumberland.
 He introduced us to Celtic spirituality and helped us to understand what has shaped the UK church over the past two millennia.
 Dr Gunter Krallmann and Dr John Shiver helped us connect the history of church revivals with the present.

-Belonging to the CITIZENS UK alliance has also helped us express our faith through engaging in social justice campaigns that affect our city and country.
+Belonging to the CITIZENS UK alliance helped us to express our faith through engaging in social justice campaigns that affected our city and country.
 This alliance is the UK’s largest expression of broad based community organising, connecting institutions in local communities to work together to effect social change for the common good.
 Through engaging in local community action, leaders are developed to engage in affecting public life.